mediaexplorer74/AndroidBridge/README.md

-# AndroidBridge
+# AndroidBridge 0.10

 Android bridge for UWP applications.
 This project is fork of WallyCZ's AndroidBridge.

-My attempt to re-create Project Astoria, or some bridge between A and W worlds.
+This is my little attempt to re-create Project Astoria, or some bridge between A and W worlds.

 ## About
 The main goal is run Android Runtime as an UWP app (via Android 7.1 emulation).

 ## Project status
-- phase 1 Intro/RnD +- 7 /100
+- phase 1 Intro/RnD +- 10 /100
-- phase 2 Design -
+- phase 2 Design +-
-- phase 3 Tech. project -
+- phase 3 Tech. project 10 /100
-- phase 4 Dev. project  -
+- phase 4 Dev. project  1 / 100
 - phase 5 Tests/Intro   -

 ## My 2 cents